 - Art of War: Red Tides

-Download here: Gigantic
+Download here: Path of Exile

 Paladins launched just after a certain team-based shooter from Blizzard, and it's hard not see the similarities.
 Still, that doesn’t mean Hi-Rez Studios’ free-to-play FPS isn’t worth your time – it just means you get play something that’s often just as fun and rewarding without forcing you to break the bank with a full-game price.